 Should I Mist My Houseplants?

-While all plants need water to survive, we tend to focus their watering efforts only on the soil and roots instead of the actual leaves.
+While all plants need water to survive, we tend to focus our watering efforts only on the soil and roots instead of the actual leaves.
 Many houseplants come from tropical regions and require higher humidity to promote new and continuous growth.
 Misting houseplants can help create this humidity and keep your plants happy.
+Leaf curling, yellowing, and leaves with brown edges and tips are all signs that plants may not be getting enough humidity and that they would love to be misted!
+I have an in-depth blog post about misting houseplants that may be helpful for you HERE.